Sean Bean Discusses The Unaired Original ‘Game Of Thrones’ Pilot

 “There are some nice scenes with [Arya].
 I quite enjoyed those scenes because there was a lot of horrible backstabbing going on, and I think those scenes stood out because they were very natural and people could identity with them: a father and his children.”

-Bean also describes an omitted scene involving a banquet with King Robert Baratheon.
+Bean also describes an omitted scene involving a banquet with King Robert Baratheon (Mark Addy).
 In this scene, Sean believes that the tensions were beginning to show between all sides.

 Sean Bean may remember the filming of the original pilot of Game of Thrones with fondness.
 However, according to showrunner, David Benioff, it was “one of the most painful experiences” of his life.